 "There is a difference in pricing based on the duration of the results," says L.A.-based injection specialist Lisa Goodman.
 (FYI: She's incredible, and I emphatically recommend seeing her if you're in L.A. or Dara Liotta, MD, or Blair Murphy-Rose, MD, FAAD, if you're in NYC.)

 How Many Units Are Used Per Treatment?

-Units required may vary depending on the treatment selected, but frown lines, for example, can require up to five units.
+Units required may vary depending on the treatment selected, but frown lines, for example, can require 18-24 units.
 Forehead botox may require up to 20 units.

 He continues, "The price per vial or for entire treatment varies based on practice style.
 At my practice, we do charge a fee per unit of Dysport and per syringe of Restylane.
 Some respectable cosmetic dermatology practices around the country may have a fee per treatment instead."